MattPickard/Project_Portfolio/Memior Project/README.md

 For evaluation, I created a test set of 20 queries spread evenly across the 10 chapters of the memoir.
 A correct answer was defined as a response that matched the ground truth answer.

 ### Question 10
-Interestingly, all 4 pipelines failed question 10, which was a rather simple query: "Who was his first-born?"
-While this was an example of a query that used an unspecific pronoun, an issue that I attempted to address with query rewriting, even more detrimental to the retrieval of this query was the memoir itself.
-The first section of the memoir is a an in-depth family genealogy, and due to so many examples of family relationships in this section, the retrieval processes became confused by the many semantically similar chunks.
+Interestingly, all four pipelines failed to answer question 10, which was a seemingly simple query: "Who was his first-born?"
+This query is an example of the challenge of a user prompting with an unspecific pronoun, an issue I aimed to address through query rewriting.
+However, even more detrimental to the retrieval of this query was the make-up of the memoir itself.
+The first section of the memoir is an in-depth family genealogy, which, as you'd expect, contains many examples of family relationships.
+So when the retrieval process tried to find sementically similar chunks of text to "first-born", it was flooded with the many examples of family relationships in the genealogy section.
+To add difficulty, the geneology's format relies heavily on diagrams of family trees, which are not semantically seachable.

+### Solving Question 10
+A straightforward solution to this problem would be to implement a process that transforms the family tree diagrams into text format.
+This text would be semantically searchable and comprehensible to the model, allowing for more effective retrieval of information.

+A more complex solution worth exploring would be to implement a step into the pipeline that narrows down the retrieval space by first comparing the query to comprehensive summaries of each chapter.
+For example, when presented with the query "Who was his first-born?", the pipeline would first check which chapters most likely contain information about the birth of his children, then narrow down the search space to the most relevant chapters.

 ### Evaluation Takeaways
-In general, the classic RAG architecture was more successful than the GraphRAG architecture for specific queries, however, GraphRAG's ability to retrieve broader context ended up being very impressive.
-This can be seen in how the Basic RAG and GraphRAG pipelines failed on different queries.
-The ensemble pipeline highlights how adding more techniques such as reranking and context enrichment windows can derastically improve the success rate, but with the added cost of longer wait times and higher computational costs.
-Complexity and speed seems to be a big trade-off in RAG pipelines that should be considered.
+Overall, the classic RAG architecture demonstrated greater success for specific queries compared to the GraphRAG architecture.
+However, GraphRAG excelled in retrieving broader context, showcasing its unique strengths.
+This can be seen from the varying performance of the Basic RAG and GraphRAG pipelines on different queries.

+The ensemble pipeline approach illustrates how incorporating additional techniques, such as reranking and context enrichment windows, can significantly enhance the success rate of retrieval tasks.
+Nevertheless, this improvement often comes at the expense of longer wait times and increased computational costs.
+Therefore, it is essential to carefully balance the trade-off between complexity and speed when designing RAG pipelines.

 ### Thank you for reading!
-I had a good time with this project.
-If you have any questions or comments, feel free to reach out.
+I found this project to be a rewarding and enlightening experience in working with NLP and RAG.
+RAG pipelines are essential in modern-day natural language processing, allowing for the quick retrieval of relevant information from internal and external datasets.
+Their flexibility and capacity for improvement through various techniques make them an excellent option for boosting information retrieval systems.
+I highly recommend similar projects to anyone interested in exploring this fascinating field.
+If you have any questions or comments, please feel free to reach out.